 For people who are in transition or feeling “stuck”, the right recovery coach will help.
 A recovery coach can identify where you are going, what you need to do to get there, and how to overcome obstacles.
-Coaching differs from counselling because it is grounded in the assumption that people are capable of identifying and making choices that place them in the best position to attain their life goals.
-We offer recovery coaching in person, by phone and by video conferencing.
+Coaching differs from counselling.
+Recovery Coaching is forward facing and driven by client goals.
+Recovery Coaching can be used concurrently with counselling, but should not be considered a substitute for therapy.

 • motivator and cheerleader (exhibits bold faith in individual/family capacity for change; encourages and celebrates achievement),

 • ally and confidant (genuinely cares, listens, and can be trusted with confidences),

 • truth-teller (provides a consistent source of honest feedback regarding self-destructive patterns of thinking, feeling, and acting),

 • role model and mentor (offers his/her life as living proof of the transformative power of recovery; provides stage-appropriate recovery education and advice),

 • problem solver (identifies and helps resolve personal and environmental obstacles to recovery),

 • resource broker (links individuals/families to sources of sober housing, recovery-conducive employment, health and social services, and recovery support),

 • lifestyle consultant (assists individuals/families in developing sobriety-based rituals of daily living)